violacaroline/mvc-java/design.md

 # Boatclub OO-Design
 This document describes the design according to the requirements presented in assignment 2.

+I am seeing stuffLendingSystem as the actor organizing/processing all of the wishes a user might have.

 ## Architectural Overview
 The application uses the model-view-controller (MVC) architectural pattern.
 The view is passive and gets called from the controller.
 The view may only read information from the model, not directly change it.